Series A Pitch Deck: What Investors Want to See in 2026

 Time in productEngagement depth

-NPSCustomer satisfaction
+NPSCustomer satisfaction and referral potential

 Strong engagement metrics predict future retention.
 If users log in daily and use multiple features, they won't churn.
+These metrics are especially important for companies where revenue metrics alone don't tell the full story.

-Common Series A Pitch Deck Mistakes#
+Common Series A Mistakes#

 Mistake #1: Leading with Story Instead of Metrics#